-Ephemeral-REQ-06: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, status/configuration, and secure/non-secure transport.
-(If you desire examples, please see [I-D.hares-i2rs-protocol-strawman] for potential yang syntax).
+Ephemeral-REQ-07: Yang MUST have a way to indicate in a data model that nodes have the following properties: ephemeral, writable/notwritable, and status/configuration.
+Yang must also have a way to specify on a module or submodule level whether the data MAY optionally flow across an non-secure transport.